Nivethagithub/Azure-zero-to-hero/Day-01/02-important-concepts.md

 Virtualization is the process of creating a virtual version of something, such as an operating system, server, storage, or network resources.

+Virtualization creates simulated computing environments, or "virtual machines," allowing a single physical computer or server to host multiple operating systems and applications, according to Microsoft Azure.
+This technology optimizes resource utilization, reduces infrastructure costs, and enhances flexibility, scalability, and disaster recovery capabilities

 ## Virtual Machine

 A Virtual Machine (VM) is a software-based emulation of a physical computer.
 It allows running multiple operating systems on a single physical machine.

+A virtual machine (VM) is a software-based emulation of a physical computer, enabling it to run multiple operating systems and applications concurrently on a single physical machine.
+It functions like a real computer, with its own CPU, memory, storage, and network interface.
+VMs are often used in cloud computing to virtualize resources and provide a more efficient and scalable computing environment.

 ## API (Application Programming Interface)